sinjinablueshirt/wiki-game/README.md

 piscivores
 ```

-You should also try testing your implementations on a page of your choosing on the
+Finally, you should try testing your implementations on a page of your choosing on the
 internet!

 ### Exercise 2: scraping Wikipedia